 To spring breakers, Fort Myers Beach hardly needs an introduction.
 Located on Estero Island, the small town of 7,000 swells in population during the wild Spring Break weeks.
 Outside the spring high season, it’s a different story.

 Throughout most of the year, Fort Myers Beach is surprisingly family-friendly.
 Its 7-mile-long beach offers gentle surf, making it one of the safest beaches along Florida’s Gulf Coast.
 The gorgeous beaches on nearby Sanibel Island are also excellent for swimming and lazing.

 For foodies, the Fort Myers & Sanibel Island area has also made a splash.
 Head inland to downtown Fort Myers, Cape Coral, or nearby Bonita Springs.
 In these towns, you’ll catch southwest Florida’s culinary scene at its tastiest.
 You’ll also unearth several great craft breweries in the area like the Fort Myers Brewing Company.

-Located almost dead centre on the southern peninsula, Tampa Bay is the second-biggest metro area in Florida.
-The urban area centres around the bayside cities of Tampa, St Petersburg, and Clearwater on the Gulf Coast.
+Located almost dead center on the southern peninsula, Tampa Bay is the second-biggest metro area in Florida.
+The urban area centers around the bayside cities of Tampa, St Petersburg, and Clearwater on the Gulf Coast.

-As you’d expect from its origins, St Augustine teems with historical interest.
+As you’d expect from its origins, the top tourist attractions in St. Augustine teems with historical interest.
 The National Historic Landmark District showcases plenty of lovely Spanish colonial architecture.
-(And all its requisite tourist traps that often come along with it.)
+(And all the requisite tourist traps that often come along with it.)

 Like Panama City Beach on the Florida Panhandle, Daytona Beach is famous for its raucous spring break parties.
 It’s got quite a reputation among older crowds, too.